skafos/TuriActivityClassifier/README.md

 # Turi Create Activity Classifier on Skafos

-The example included in this repository is an activity classifier running on Skafos.
+The example included in this repository is an activity classifier running on Skafos taken from a [Turi Create example](https://apple.github.io/turicreate/docs/userguide/activity_classifier/).
 The model was trained on the open source HAPT dataset.
+To learn more about how this model works checkout [Turi Creates documentation](https://apple.github.io/turicreate/docs/userguide/activity_classifier/how-it-works.html).

   Walking             |  Running
 :-------------------------:|:-------------------------: